 They say a picture is worth a thousand words and nothing I could write would convey the beauty of the fall season in Vail like this photo.
 The bright gold of the aspen trees against a brilliant blue Colorado sky is a spectacular sight to see!
-My friends and I have a “Fall Foliage Day” each year involving a drive, sometimes hikes, always food and often beer or wine (with a designated driver, of course).
-If you are planning a vacation in Vail this fall, we suggest doing the same one day to soak in the scenery.
-Here are some of the best Colorado Fall drives in the area:
+If you are planning a vacation in Vail in the fall, we suggest taking a scenic drive one day to soak in the scenery.
+Peak weekend varies year to year, but usually happens in Late September or early October.

-Independence Pass (near Aspen): (full day) This is definitely worth the drive and paved the whole way!
-I like to take I-70 west to Glenwood Springs, then go south to Carbondale and stop in Aspen for lunch and a little shopping.
-From Aspen, head east up Independence Pass where you’ll navigate sometimes one-lane travel and cross the continental divide.
-Bring extra layers & a jacket as the top of the pass is chilly!
-On your way down, you’ll pass the scenic Twin Lakes, head north to Leadville where you can do more sightseeing and see the 2 highest peaks in the state and then back to Vail past Ski Cooper, historic Camp Hale and Red Cliff on that scenic byway mentioned above.
-It’s a full day, but well worth it and one the local’s around here love to do each year.
+(Full day): This is definitely worth the drive and paved the whole way!
+We like to take I-70 west to Glenwood Springs, and then go south to Carbondale.
+Plan on stopping in Aspen for lunch and a little shopping.
+From Aspen, head east up Independence Pass.
+Be prepared for one-lane travel in a few spots before you cross the continental divide.
+Bring extra layers and a jacket as the top of the pass is chilly!
+On your way down, you’ll pass the scenic Twin Lakes before turning north to Leadville.
+In historic Leadville, you can do more sightseeing, dining and shopping.
+You’ll also see the 2 highest peaks in the state!
+Head back to Vail past Ski Cooper, historic Camp Hale and Red Cliff on that scenic byway mentioned above.
+It’s a full day, but well worth it and one the locals around here love to do each year.

 If you have done these before or have a high-clearance 4-wheel drive vehicle, we have even more suggestions for you.
 Give us a call or visit us at the desk and we’d be happy to share!